Just how noticeable is Invisalign®? -

 c) The edge of your aligners may show.

-III) Not all of the parts of the Invisalign® system are invisible.
+2) Not all of the parts of the Invisalign® system are invisible.

 Related content: Invisalign® Attachments - Details and pictures.

-- People may see you remove your aligners. - Invisalign® aligners should be taken out when you eat and drink.
+- People may see you remove your aligners. - Invisalign® should be taken out when you eat and drink.
 And since treatment usually lasts many months, or longer, it's easy to assume that sooner or later you'll have to remove them in front of other people.